Helpful Tips and Facts to Know if You’re Traveling to Slovenia

 Roads and Driving in Slovenia

-There are only about five major roads in Slovenia so it's really easy to drive all over the country.
-Sure, they have networks of roads all over their suburbs and cities yet they don't have a million interstates or anything that overcomplicates driving directions.
+Slovenia has only about five major roads, so driving all over the country is straightforward.
+Sure, they have networks of roads all over their suburbs and cities, yet they don't have a million interstates or anything that overcomplicates driving directions.

 Slovenian roads pretty much all stem from Ljubljana, its capital city.
 (All roads lead to…Ljubljana!)
 This makes it super simple to drive between the major cities you'll visit for a perfect Slovenian trip.

 Whether we were driving from Ljubljana to Maribor, or Maribor to Lake Bled, or to Piran on the coast, there were only a few major highways.
-It's really hard to get lost there unless you're meandering through a small neighborhood.
+It's tough to get lost there unless you're meandering through a small neighborhood.

 (And even then we never got lost with our handy dandy pre-travel tip to download OK Maps to navigate in a foreign land…even when we were in the countryside trying to find the heart-shaped road in Maribor in the photo above.)

-They don't have “traditional” toll roads where you need to stop to pay a machine.
-If you rent a car simply make sure there is a valid, non-expired vignette sticker on the upper corner of the windshield on the driver's side.
-(It looks like the sticker in the photo below though the color varies each year.)
+They don't have “traditional” toll roads where you must stop to pay at a machine.
+If you rent a car, simply make sure there is a valid, non-expired vignette sticker on the driver's side of the upper corner of the windshield.
+(It looks like the sticker in the photo below, though the color varies each year.)

-You'll periodically drive under a structure on certain parts of the highway that automatically scan this, much like EZ Pass in New York or New Jersey or SunPass in Florida.
+You'll periodically drive under a structure on certain highway parts that automatically scan this, much like EZ Pass in New York or New Jersey or SunPass in Florida.

-The road signs are typical for Europe so if you've driven elsewhere in the continuent you'll already be familiar with the signs.
+The road signs are typical for Europe, so if you've driven elsewhere in the continent (like we did renting a car in Madrid, Spain), you'll already be familiar with the signs.

 English Radio SI & Songs

-Sometimes we wanted a little background noise or to jam out to songs as we were driving through Slovenia.
-We turned on the radio to discover a few radio stations.
+Sometimes, we wanted a little background noise or to jam out to songs as we drove through Slovenia.
+We turned on the radio to discover a few stations.

-We liked to tune to the “Radio SI” station because they reported the news in English and Slovenian.
-Also about 80% of the songs they played were hits from America.
-Perhaps only one in every ten songs were in another language.
+We liked to tune in to the “Radio SI” station because they reported the news in English and Slovenian.
+Also, about 80% of the songs they played were hits from America.
+Perhaps only one in every ten songs was in another language.
 (Which we guessed was Slovenian, of course.)

 We know Slovenia is still a hidden gem.
-(Kind of how Croatia was ten years ago.)
-Sure, they have a peak season as any destination does, around late May/early June to August/early September.
+(It's like Croatia was ten years ago.)
+Sure, Slovenia has a peak season, as any destination does, around late May/early June to August/early September.

 Because Mikkel is a wedding photographer and is usually working during peak times a lot of tourists travel (i.e: May through November) we often travel during the off season.